oracle/node-oracledb/doc/api.md

 ### <a name="sodarequirements"></a> 26.1 Node-oracledb SODA Requirements

-SODA is available to Node.js applications when the node-oracledb driver uses Oracle Database and Client 18.3, or higher.
+SODA is available to Node.js applications when the node-oracledb driver uses Oracle Database 18.3, or later, and also Oracle Client 18.5 or Oracle Client 19.3, or later.

 To execute SODA operations, Oracle Database users require the SODA_APP role granted to them by a DBA: